 Exploring the iconic beaches of the region is without a doubt one of the best things to do in New England.
-Especially when it comes to summer in New England (or any time of year, really) is there anything better than getting a little face time with the glorious Atlantic Ocean?
+Especially when it comes to summer in New England, is there anything better than getting a little face time with the glorious Atlantic Ocean?
 An even better bet is to head to the most incredible beach towns New England has to offer, where you’ll find that salty sea breeze and lots of fun stuff to do on land, too!

 There are several incredible beach towns in the Bay State and Nantucket is one that offers those quintessential New England vibes all across this beautiful island; pristinely preserved beaches and stunning scenery abound, like the ‘Sconset Bluff Walk that ventures along the gorgeous bluffs, providing fantastic views of the Atlantic and Sankaty Head Lighthouse.

 There are plenty of fabulous beaches to choose from on island, depending on what you’re looking for, and oh, so many fun things to do outside of the sand and surf, too!
 There are wonderful restaurants like The Nautilus, downtown Nantucket’s spot for delicious delicacies like Grilled Wagyu Steak and savory Singapore Lobster Noodles.

 The island of Nantucket has many lodging options, including gorgeous hotels and lots of cool Airbnb and vacation rentals, but if you’re looking for a splurge-worthy resort option, check out the Nantucket Hotel and Resort, where you can enjoy all of the amenities (and romance!) your heart could desire in a spectacular location.
 Nantucket is a New England beach town that wouldn’t know how to disappoint if it tried!

 Old Orchard Beach, ME